 What inspired you to write this play?

-What do you hope the audience will take away from this?
+What do you hope the audience will take away?

 What is the best thing about being a playwright?

 Every time I begin a project, it is an opportunity to share unique perspectives and experiences through storytelling and to use art to advocate for social justice and amplify underrepresented voices.